PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 ![Overview](../../assets/hardware/px4_vision_devkit/px4_vision_kit_hero.jpg)

-The kit contains a near-ready-to-fly carbon-fiber quadcopter equipped with a *Pixhawk 4* or *Pixhawk 6C* (for V1.5) flight controller, a *UP Core* companion computer (4GB memory & 64GB eMMC), and a Occipital *Structure Core* depth camera sensor.
+The kit contains a near-ready-to-fly carbon-fiber quadcopter equipped with a *Pixhawk 4* or *Pixhawk 6C* (on V1.5) flight controller, a *UP Core* companion computer (4GB memory & 64GB eMMC), and a Occipital *Structure Core* depth camera sensor.

 :::note
 This vehicle comes with no pre-installed software.